 - Add photos to waypoints - Whether they are camping spot photos or other interesting points of interest Gaia makes it easy to take photos and use them as waypoints.

-- Record our own tracks while following an imported track - Routes change, waypoints change, pace can be different.
+- Record our own tracks while following an imported track - Routes change, waypoints change, the pace can be different.
 It is always good to have an updated track.
 You can also see how fast or slow you have taken a route.

 Note: We use the iOS version of Gaia GPS vs Android.
 All help files referenced are for iOS.
 Gaia also provides help files for Android.
 We do our best to write informative articles but remember Gaia GPS has a robust support website here: https://help.gaiagps.com/hc/en-us